Eparchies and Metropolitanates of the Russian Orthodox Church

 This is the list of the metropolitanates and eparchies (dioceses) of the Russian Orthodox Church.

 Russia

 Eparchies and metropolitanates of the Russian Orthodox Church in the Russian Federation:

 Belarus

 Eparchies of the Belarusian Exarchate of the Russian Orthodox Church in Belarus:

 Ukraine

-Eparchies of Ukrainian Orthodox Church (Moscow Patriarchate) (and its predecessor Exarchate of Ukraine): In May 2022 the Ukrainian Orthodox Church (Moscow Patriarchate) itself excluded ‘any provisions that at least somehow hinted at or indicated the connection with Moscow’ (following the 2022 Russian invasion of Ukraine); this act was ignored by the Russian Orthodox Church.
+Eparchies of Ukrainian Orthodox Church (Moscow Patriarchate) (and its predecessor Exarchate of Ukraine): In May 2022 the Ukrainian Orthodox Church (Moscow Patriarchate) itself announced its separation from the Moscow Patriarchate and excluded ‘any provisions that at least somehow hinted at or indicated the connection with Moscow’ (following the 2022 Russian invasion of Ukraine); the Russian Orthodox Church continues to claim jurisdiction over Ukraine.

-Latvia

-Eparchies of the Latvian Orthodox Church:

-Estonia

-Eparchies of the Estonian Orthodox Church of Moscow Patriarchate:

 Moldova

 Eparchies of the Moldovan Orthodox Church:

 Former Soviet Republics

 Eparchies of the Russian Orthodox Church in Central Asia, Azerbaijan and Lithuania:

 Japan

 Eparchies of the Japanese Orthodox Church:

-Outside former Soviet Union
+Eparchies in the diaspora

-Eparchies of the Russian Orthodox Church outside former Soviet Union:
+Eparchies of the Russian Orthodox Church in the diaspora:

 Russian Orthodox Church Outside Russia

 Eparchies of the Russian Orthodox Church Outside Russia: